 Now I know how stressful, upsetting and downright exhausting it can be when you have a reactive dog, whatever their trigger may be.
 I’ve had them myself in the past, and I’ve worked with a fair few too.
 I know how much it can get you down, put a strain on your family and feel like all the wonderful reasons and dreams you had of sharing your life with your dog, seem to have disappeared out of the window!

 So I have a special offer just for you guys only…

 I would like to offer you 6 consultations with me, for the price of 5

 This is Just for those of you struggling with reactive dogs… because I know how much support you need, I know this kind of work takes time, it’s not a quick fix problem, I know how frustrating it can be to feel like you’re not making progress, and I know how isolating it can feel, and how important it is, to be able to just ask a question when you need to!
 Reactivity on walks is usually not a standalone issue, and can be affected and compounded by any number of everyday stressors and situations, and that is another area I can help with.

-Including email support, training guides, ask me what you want, when you need to for the duration of our sessions together.
+You will also get any step by step training guides you need, ask questions as and when you need to either by email or private FB Group.
 You can take the sessions every week, every month, whenever you feel the need, it’s entirely up to you.

 I will only be able to take on a limited number of clients because of the time commitment involved,

 so it will be first come first served.